gustavo-iniguez-goya/arpsentinel-applet/README.md

 ----

-## TODOs / Ideas
+## TODOs / Ideas (where someone (you!) could work on)
 * Allow to filter/search devices list by ip/mac/vendor.
 * Make the devices list scrollable.
 * Allow to scan a device.
-* Manually/Periodically scan the network.
+* Manually/Periodically scan the network on demand.
 * Script to block malicious devices (manually and based on certain events).
+* Create a GUI to do all the above.
+* Fix devices list, and put the icon on the left.
+* finish/complete gnome-shell extension.
 * Translations.

 ----